amanbokade/MyWeatherApp/README.md

 ---

 Feel free to customize the readme file according to your project's needs.
-Make sure to include accurate and relevant information for users who want to set up and use your Weather App.
+Make sure to include accurate and relevant information for users who want to set up and use your particular Weather App.